By-Nordenfelt-AB/lulo/README.md

 If you want to set the PhysicalResourceId of the CustomResource, set `response.physicalResourceId` to the value you want.

+Your plugins are expected to run on the `NodeJS4.3` Lambda runtime.

 #### Document permissions
 Remember to document any additional IAM permissions your plugin requires.